tofuutils/tenv/README.md

 ```

 #### Example 2
-Use OpenTofu version 1.6.0 that is not installed, and auto installation stay enabled.
+Use OpenTofu version 1.6.0 that is not installed, and auto installation stay enabled :

 ```console
 $ tenv tofu use 1.6.0